 Whatever career you're interested in, and whichever degree you're taking, you will be offered expert advice and resources.
 This is likely to include:

-- 520 workshops run by our Careers Advisers and visiting recruiters each year
+- 200+ employer events each year run by our Careers Advisers and visiting recruiters

 - 5,500 one-to-one careers advice appointments with expert advisers